vtex/styleguide/react/components/Charts/LineChart/README.md

 ### Formating values on the tooltip

 The formatter prop takes a `function` which will be used to render each content of tooltip.
-If you want to customize the content of your tooltip, make sure that your function follows this pattern:
+If you want to customize the content of your tooltip, make sure that your function follows this signature:

 ```jsx noeditor static
 const mapper = {